• Artistic Ornaments-Themed DIY Christmas Card Tutorial

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

 Next, draw two wavy, short lines coming from the bottom of the vertical line/semicircle intersection.
-The position of the lines doesn’t matter, and you can draw one or both over the painted part of the ornament, if you wish!
+The position of the lines doesn’t matter, and you can draw one or both over the painted part of the ornament.

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

-Continue to draw bows until all of your ornaments have one.
+Continue to draw bows until all of your ornaments have a nice little bow.

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

-The only thing left to do is get rid of the masking fluid!
-To remove masking fluid, you can simply rub an eraser over it; it will come right off.
-If you didn’t use masking fluid for this project, you’ll use opaque white paint as an alternative way to make highlights.
+The only thing left to do is add your highlights.
+You can do this one of two ways.
+If you used masking fluid, rub an eraser over it; it will come right off.
+If you didn’t use masking fluid for this project, you’ll use a small paintbrush and Bleed Proof White ink to paint highlights directly onto the ornaments.

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

 And voilà!
-A DIY Christmas card that is artistic, thoughtful, and anything but ordinary.
+A Festive Blown Watercolor Ornaments DIY Holiday Card that is artistic, thoughtful, and anything but ordinary.

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

-I hope that this tutorial comes in handy as the time window for (punctually) sending out Christmas cards gets narrower and narrower!
+I hope that this tutorial comes in handy as the time window for sending out holiday cards gets narrower and narrower!
 This is a great project because it’s quick and you can make several at a time, provided you’ve got the lung power. 🙂

 Warmly,